 A civil engineer designs and oversees the construction of public works, such as roads, bridges, dams, tunnels, buildings, airports, water and sewage systems, and other large infrastructure projects.

 Industrial production managers oversee the daily operations of manufacturing and related plants.

 Operations managers have a niche position in companies that offer products and services.

 5. Mining and Geological Engineer

 Mining and Geological Engineer

 A mining and geological engineer is someone who designs mines for the safe and efficient removal of minerals (such as coal and metals) for manufacturing and utilities.

 Biomass Power Plant Manager

-A horticulturist is someone who uses scientific knowledge to cultivate and propagate plants, and then uses this knowledge to provide technical information to fruit, vegetable and flower growers as well as farmers.
+Horticulturists have scientific knowledge in how to cultivate and propagate plants, and use this knowledge to provide technical information to fruit, vegetable, and flower growers, as well as farmers.

 9. Forest and Conservation Worker